apache/iotdb/docs/UserGuide/API/InfluxDB-Protocol.md

 Currently, supports InfluxDB 1.x version, which does not support InfluxDB 2.x version.

+The Maven dependency of `influxdb-java` supports 2.21 +, and the lower version is not tested.

 ### 3.2 Function Interface Support

 Currently, supports interface functions are as follows: